akitenkrad/akitenkrad-blog/src/content/posts/arxiv/202402/20240224000000/index.md

 Categories: cs-IT, cs-NI, cs.NI, math-IT
 Keyword Score: 20
 Keywords: Simulation, Simulator
-<a type="button" class="btn btn-outline-primary" href="http://arxiv.org/abs/2402.14693v1" target="_blank" >Paper Link</a>
+<a type="button" class="btn btn-outline-primary" href="http://arxiv.org/abs/2402.14693v2" target="_blank" >Paper Link</a>
-<button type="button" class="btn btn-outline-primary download-pdf" url="https://arxiv.org/pdf/2402.14693v1.pdf" filename="2402.14693v1.pdf">Download PDF</button>
+<button type="button" class="btn btn-outline-primary download-pdf" url="https://arxiv.org/pdf/2402.14693v2.pdf" filename="2402.14693v2.pdf">Download PDF</button>

 ---

 **ABSTRACT**
 The uplink sum-throughput of distributed massive multiple-input-multiple-output (mMIMO) networks depends majorly on Access point (AP)-User Equipment (UE) association and power control.
 The AP-UE association and power control both are important problems in their own right in distributed mMIMO networks to improve scalability and reduce front-haul load of the network, and to enhance the system performance by mitigating the interference and boosting the desired signals, respectively.
-Unlike previous studies, which focused primarily on addressing the AP-UE association or power control problems separately, this work addresses the uplink sum-throughput maximization problem in distributed mMIMO networks by solving the joint AP-UE association and power control problem, while maintaining Quality-of-Service (QoS) requirements for each UE.
+Unlike previous studies, which focused primarily on addressing these two problems separately, this work addresses the uplink sum-throughput maximization problem in distributed mMIMO networks by solving the joint AP-UE association and power control problem, while maintaining Quality-of-Service (QoS) requirements for each UE.
 To improve scalability, we present an l1-penalty function that delicately balances the trade-off between spectral efficiency (SE) and front-haul signaling load.
-Our proposed methodology leverages fractional programming, Lagrangian dual formation, and penalty functions to provide an elegant and effective iterative solution with guaranteed convergence while meeting strict QoS criteria.
+Our proposed methodology leverages fractional programming, Lagrangian dual formation, and penalty functions to provide an elegant and effective iterative solution with guaranteed convergence.
 Extensive numerical <b>simulations</b> validate the efficacy of the proposed technique for maximizing sum-throughput while considering the joint AP-UE association and power control problem, demonstrating its superiority over approaches that address these problems individually.
-Furthermore, the results show that the introduced penalty function can help us effectively control the maximum front-haul load for uplink distributed mMIMO systems.
+Furthermore, the results show that the introduced penalty function can help us effectively control the maximum front-haul load.

 {{</citation>}}